 Why Catholic Education

-When you send your child to St. Peter’s, you do more than share your faith with them.
-You put your faith in us to provide your child with strong spiritual and academic foundations.
-St. Peter’s does more than prepare our students for tests in the classroom–we prepare them for tests in life.
-The many benefits of a Catholic education help students develop the foundation the need for success in life.
+St. Peter’s does more than prepare our students for tests in the classroom – we prepare them for tests in life.
+The many benefits of a Catholic education help students develop the foundation needed for success in life.

 Students are taught to be respectful and compassionate, and emphasis is placed not only on academic achievement but on moral and spiritual growth.
 Families who choose St. Peter’s develop a lifelong foundation for career, family, and community life.
 St. Peter’s students contribute to society and pursue leadership roles in the community later in life.

 We are a safe place for children to learn and grow into who they are and will be.